drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 The [Purdue OWL explains the rules for using capital letters](https://owl.purdue.edu/owl/general_writing/mechanics/help_with_capitals.html).
 NB: When referring to someone by title, capitalize the title if it precedes their name: *President Lincoln.* Don't capitalize titles that refer generically to the idea of the title: *College presidents need to listen to faculty.* Don't capitalize titles that come after the name: *Ted Cruz is a senator who has not always gotten along with his own party.* But: *Senator Cruz spoke at the luncheon.*
 #### capitalization, *armed forces*
 "Capitalize only as a proper name (*Armed Forces Day*), not as a noun (*the armed forces*) or adjective (*an armed-forces member*).
 Lower case unless part of a title or when preceded by *U.S.*, as in *U.S. Armed Forces*."
 Source: [US Navy Style Guide](http://www.navy.mil/tools/view_styleguide_all.asp).
-#### capitalization of *Black/black, White/white*, etc.
-This is a fraught issue and I have read well-reasoned arguments for and against capitalization.
-The *Columbia Journalism Review* offers [a good discussion](http://www.cjr.org/analysis/language_corner_1.php) of the issues and choices involved.
 #### *case-by-case*
 Bryan Garner, in his *Dictionary of Modern Legal Usage,* explains that this phrase needs to be hyphenated when appearing before the noun it modifies, but not hyphenated when appearing after it.
 So: *on a case-by-case basis:; *the court developed this doctrine case by case.*
 #### *Catholic, catholic*